smiosoft/pass/docs/azure-service-bus/README.md

 - `Smiosoft.PASS.ServiceBus.Subscriber.ServiceBusQueueSubscriber<>`
 - `Smiosoft.PASS.ServiceBus.Subscriber.ServiceBusTopicSubscriber<>`

-Ensure to provide a message object type that is intended to be recieved.
+Ensure to provide a message object type that is intended to be received.

 ```csharp
 internal class ExampleQueueSubscription : ServiceBusQueueSubscriber<MyMessage>